Non-sporting

 The Norwegian Lundehund has a dense double coat.
 A rough outer coat and a soft undercoat that is very insulated.
 Their coat is reddish-brown with black hair tips.
 They have triangular ears and do not require a rigorous grooming routine.

-They can also be black or grey dog hair with white markings or white with dark markings.
+They can also be black or grey dog hair with white markings or be white with dark markings.

 This breed should be brushed once a week to get rid of any loose hair as well as to prevent matting.
 Their heavy shedding seasons are normally Spring and Fall.
 This is when they will get rid of their undercoat.